turretcss/turretcss/docs/base.md

 ## Print

-By default Turret's print styles are formatted for `A4` page size with a margin of `1.5cm 2cm`.
+By default turretcss's print styles are formatted for `A4` page size with a margin of `1.5cm 2cm`.
 Print styles include making text `@black`, and removing backgrounds from elements by default.
 Links are displayed next to anchors using `:after` pseudo content.

 ```scss
 --print-page-size: A4;